-Soon after that, Brian hooked up to a large fish.
-I paddled over as fast as I could because I knew Brian had yet to master the art of popping the hook out to release the fish.
-As I approach his tube I realized it was a really large rainbow.
-I was awfully happy to have that landing net for that fish.
-When I raised it unto my lap I could see it was about two inches longer than my eighteen-inch lap ruler.
+Soon after that, Brian hooked up to a very large fish.
+I paddled over as fast as I could because I knew Brian had yet to master the art of popping out the hook before releasing the fish.
+As I approach his tube I began to realized it was a large rainbow, and that the new landing net was going to bee needed.
+I scooped the trout into the net, and as I raised it out of the water onto my lap I could see it was about two inches longer than my eighteen-inch lap ruler.
 I handed the net to Brian so I could take his picture with the beautiful rainbow trout, but as you can see in the picture he had a little trouble raising the three-pound fish out of the water.

 We decided to delay breakfast and hit Comins real early on Friday morning to see if the cooler temperatures would make the trout more active.
 We rolled out of bed shortly after 6:00 am and were on the water by 7:00 am.
 The fishing was disappointing, particularly after Thursday’s results.
 I had four fish hooked, but landed just one, a fourteen incher.
 One I had on the line for a while looked to be eighteen inches or so, but I tried to play him off my hand instead of my real.
 When I tried to muscle him from burrowing into the weeds I pulled the hook out.
 Unfortunately, Brian had no hook ups on Friday.

-After a “McBreakfast” from McDonalds, we headed home.
+After a “McBreakfast” from McDonalds, we turned south to head for home.
 On the way up Wednesday we took Highway 318 through the White River Valley.
 It is shorter by about forty miles.
-For a change of pace we took “Scenic Highway” 93 along the Snake River Mountain Range (in the shadow of Mount Wheeler, our state’s second tallest mountain at 13,063 feet elevation).
-This took us through Pioche, Panaca, and Caliente before entering back into the Pahranagat Valley.
-The traffic was a little heavier, and although there was one or two “truck passings” that I would have done differently, Brian did a great job getting us home by 4:00 pm.
+For a change of pace we took “Scenic Highway” 93 along the Snake River Mountain Range and in the shadow of Mount Wheeler, our state’s second tallest mountain at 13,063 feet elevation.
+This took us through Pioche, Panaca, and Caliente before entering back into the Pahranagat Valley that holds Alamo.
+The traffic was a little heavier, and although there was one or two “truck passings” that I might have done differently, Brian did a great job getting us home safely by 4:00 pm.